 Structure details of the residential tower

 The main structure of the residential building will be made of cross-laminated timber in the form of prefabricated panels.
-A load-bearing wall construction will be used for the tower's structure, while wall and floors will be made of cross-laminated timber.
+Load-bearing wall construction will be used for the tower’s structure, while the wall and floors will be made of cross-laminated timber.

 The building’s facade will be completed using glass, aluminium and concrete.